trofi/trofi.github.io.gen/posts/333-to-chromium.md

 - `chromium` syncs on disk somewhat frequently.
 There is a 15-years old
   <https://issues.chromium.org/issues/41198599> that mentions it's all
-  the actions user does are synced on dusk time to time.
+  the actions user does are synced on disk time to time.
 I don't think it's a real problem for modern SSDs, but still it feel quite wasteful.

 - `sway` sometimes crashes completely when I visit certain utility